 And so a tradition was born, which includes, for example, the daily procession of a Hauerkrone (a crown of produce initially presented to the empress as a gift of supplication and thanks).

-If you’re understandably confused by the concept of a city having wine-growing areas, Vienna includes a number of thriving vineyards in its suburban foothills.
+If you’re understandably confused by the concept of a city having wine-growing areas, Vienna struck climatic and geological gold thanks to its location and suburban foothills: a number of vineyards thrive in the city.

 (The Hauerkrone on its journey through the Kirtag)